-Jack is a twelve-year old genius with an IQ of 170.
+Jack is a 12-year-old genius with an IQ of 170.
 While his parents are arguing in a petrol station shop, their car is hijacked, with Jack in the back.
 From this gripping opening to the finale of the novel there is non-stop action as Jack and the car-jacker, Ross, travel from Northumberland to London via Leeds and Rotherham.
 There’s a nod to the plot of The Thirty-Nine Steps, with Jack and Ross running across countryside, hiding in a remote cottage, travelling by train and taking part in a quiz show.
 There’s also an enjoyable cameo role for a hard-working librarian in Kings Cross, staying late to prepare for her Chatterbooks reading club!

 Jack is a superb hero; resourceful, clever and brave.
 He discovers his true potential, which is far more than just having a good brain.
 The relationship which develops between him and Ross is heart-warming, and gives the ending a real pathos.
 Ali Sparkes writes with great humour, particularly when showing up Jack’s mother, Leonie, who suffocates Jack with a demanding home-school schedule and a restrictive diet.
 The theme of nurturing a child prodigy is interesting, especially as this is reflected in the current Channel 4 Child Genius programme.
 By the end of the novel Jack understands himself a lot better and has the confidence to assert himself, with positive results.
 A thoroughly enjoyable and satisfying adventure story.